phongnn/react-kho/README.md

   </a>
 </p>

-React hooks for a [Kho](https://github.com/phongnn/kho) store which _fetches_, **_normalizes_**, and _caches_ data for your application.
+A state management library which _fetches_, **_normalizes_**, and _caches_ data for your React application.

-### Features
+## Features

 What makes _react-kho_ different from other data fetching libraries is that it **normalizes** data in the cache.
-That means when some objects are updated, the changes will automatically reflect in all the related queries without you having to do anything.
+Which means when some objects change, all the related queries will be updated automatically without you having to do anything.

 - Transport and protocol agnostic data fetching
 - Data normalization